-The requirement that registered organisations keep minutes of all meeting of committees of management is too onerous and not consistent with good organisational practice.
-While organisations do keep extensive records of their meetings, it is often the case that they deal with sensitive and confidential issues and do so under an agreement that such matters remain "in house" Examples of this are in dealing with an organisations employees, industrial strategy and commercial issues.
-A blanket requirement to record minutes , and for such records to be made public , will only foster and encourage a lack of transparency as organisations respond to this requirement with more "off the record" discussions and more informality and , consequently reduced accountability when dealing with issues that are considered sensitive or confidential.
-Schedule 2 Section 335 The Bill proposes to substantially amend the ROA to provide the Registered Organisations Commissioner with broad powers to undertake investigations.
+The requirement that registered organisations keep minutes of all meetings of committees of management is too onerous and not consistent with good organisational practice.
+While organisations do keep extensive records of their meetings, it is often the case that they deal with sensitive and confidential issues and do so under an agreement that such matters remain "in house".
+Examples of this are in dealing with an organisation's employees, industrial strategy and commercial issues.
+A blanket requirement to record minutes, and for such records to be made public, will only foster and encourage a lack of transparency as organisations respond to this requirement with more "off the record" discussions and more informality and consequently reduced accountability when dealing with issues that are considered sensitive or confidential.
+Items 215-230 The Bill proposes to substantially amend the ROA to provide the Registered Organisations Commissioner with broad powers to undertake investigations.
 While the ANMF supports the capacity of the Commissioner to undertake legitimate investigations, we are concerned by the disturbing trend to reduce the rights of citizens in these types of investigations.
-The powers proposed under clause 335 in relation compelling a person to attend and co-operate in an investigation, the manner in which the person may be represented and powers in relation to documents are very substantial and potentially open to abuse.
+The powers proposed in relation to compelling a person to attend and cooperate in an investigation, the manner in which the person may be represented, and powers in relation to documents are very substantial and potentially open to abuse.
+As one example, the ANMF has concerns with proposed paragraph 335G(2)(a), which states that if a written record is made, then the investigator may require the attendee to sign it.
+The note to the section states that a failure to comply with a requirement is an offence.
+Further, subsection 337AF(3) provides that a signed statement is prima facie evidence of the statements it records (see also Explanatory Memorandum at paragraph [318]).
+Presumably the intention is that an attendee would not be required to sign a record which the attendee considered contained inaccurate statements made during questioning, however the wording of paragraph 335G(2)(a) does not make this clear.

 The Registered Organisations Commissioner is neither a tribunal nor a court but it is another disturbing example of a government agency being provided with expanded powers at the expense of the citizen.
-Increasing penalty units The proposal to substantially increase financial penalties (sometimes tenfold) is short-sighted and hairy-chested and can only be intended to present the government as a "tough cop on the beat"
+Increasing penalty units The proposal to substantially increase financial penalties (sometimes tenfold) is short-sighted and hairy-chested and can only be intended to present the government as a "tough cop on the beat".
 The Committee is reminded that the Bill not only covers paid officers and officials of registered organisations but also the many rank and file workplace representatives who play constructive roles within their unions and workplaces.
 The ANMF prides itself as a union which engages with our membership and nurses generally.
 We actively seek their involvement in the activities of the union but we are fearful that regulation intended to punish unions for undertaking legitimate activities will dissuade members from participating.
 It will be ironic and sad if once enacted the new regulations result in a decrease in the democratic involvement of registered organisations which in turn become more inward looking and secretive.
-Concluding comments The ANMF repeats its disappointment in being denied a reasonable opportunity to consider this Bill further and to put before the Committee and more considered and expansive response than we have been able to in the short time available.
-We would welcome an opportunity to do so.
+Concluding comments The ANMF supports the conclusions of the Labor Senators' Dissenting Report to the Senate Education and Employment Legislation Committee's December 2013 Report regarding the same Bill being considered by this Committee, ie. 'that this legislation seeks to diminish rank and file participation with the unions, and discourage union activity, which is a solely political act in opposition to the rights of working Australians.'
+As such, the ANMF recommends that the Bill be rejected in its entirety.